Is your Criminal Record Hurting Your Career? Expungement is Possible in California

 Success in expunging your record will change your life forever, but the process has to be done right and shouldn’t be taken lightly.
 If you’re truly ready to stop worrying about background checks and increase future career opportunities, then you need a team behind you that will ensure your expungement process is solid from the very start.

 The experienced expungement attorneys at Tully & Weiss Law Firm are dedicated to making sure your record is cleared.
-Based in Contra Costa California we serve clients throughout the San Francisco Bay Area including Alameda and Santa Clara Counties as well as all of Northern California.
+Based in Contra Costa California we serve clients throughout the San Francisco Bay Area including Alameda and Santa Clara Counties as well as Redding and all of Northern California.

 Call us now to see if your record is eligible for expungement (erasure)